 At the time of the longest night, we find joyful celebrations of returning light and lengthening days on Winter Solstice.
 Spiral of Lights festival symbolizes how our inner light must shine ever brighter against the cold, the hurry of the holidays, and the dormant earth.
 In this reverent and beautiful ceremony of light, children are led by an angel along a spiral path of evergreens.
 Reaching the center candle, the children light their apple candles and set them along the spiral path, slowly bringing light into the darkened hall.

 Faculty and staff traditionally perform the reverential and humorous medieval nativity play as a gift to the students and school community.
-This tradition of The Shepherds´ Play is observed in most Waldorf schools throughout the world.
-The teachers perform this play together and the communities from both schools attend.
+This tradition of The Festival Plays is observed in most Waldorf schools throughout the world.
+The teachers perform these plays together and the communities from both schools attend.

 This annual vocal concert in December, just before winter break, brings the community together to share holiday songs.
 Traditional and celebratory music from all cultures and countries are performed by the school’s Lower School Chorus and various grades, accompanied by the High school orchestra.
 This gathering ushers in the Holidays in a joyful, inclusive event.